 - As the graphic below shows, new NHS England figures revealed that targets to treat patients referred with suspected cancer in England were missed during every quarter of the last year.
-We covered this, as did the BBC, Independent, the Guardian and the Mail Online.
+The BBC, Independent, the Guardian and the Mail Online covered the figures.

 - Our scientists found that most women (85 per cent) would back the idea of more frequent breast screening if they are at higher genetic risk of developing breast cancer.
 Huffington Post covered this, and here’s our press release.